Eclo19/Neural_Network_Siren_Classifier/README.md

    - Dynamically creates a new directory within the Siren Classifier project to store an expanded dataset, which can be beneficial for improving model performance through data augmentation.

 4. **`extract_acoustic_features()`**:
    - Extracts relevant acoustic features from the audio files, such as spectral characteristics, and saves them as a list of tuples in the format (input, label) to a JSON file stored in a dynamically created directory.
-For MFCC ectraction, the function converts the data from `int16` to `float32` for compatibiloty with `librosa`.
+For MFCC ectraction, the function converts the data from `int16` to `float32` for compatibility with `librosa`.

 5. **`load_acoustic_features()`**:
    - Provides functionality to load acoustic features from the JSON file, making it easier to reuse the processed data in various parts of the project.